Top Attractions at the Granada Alhambra Palace

-The Alhambra is a treasure of Islamic architecture that Sultan Alhamar, founder of the Nasrid dynasty, ordered to be built on Sabika Hill in the mid-13th century as a military building to protect himself from his enemies.
-It later became the royal residence and court of Granada until 1492 when the Catholic Monarchs completed the Reconquest of Spain and the Alhambra passed into Christian hands.
+The Alhambra is a treasure of Islamic architecture that Sultan Alhamar, founder of the Nasrid dynasty, ordered to be built on Sabika Hill in the mid-13th century as a military building.
+It later became the royal residence and court of Granada until 1492, when the Catholic Monarchs completed the Reconquest of Spain and the Alhambra passed into Christian hands.

 Whether you have Alhambra tickets to tour the Alhambra on your own or join one of the guided tours of the Alhambra, take note of what you can't miss: